-The iA3G simulation model has a total of 164 scalar parameters, the tuning of which has been done in [19] by conducting rare event Monte Carlo (MC) simulations of an eight-aircraft encounter scenario also used for A3 [3-5].
-Initially, all iA3G model parameters were set at reference values such that the iA3G model performed better or equal than the A3 model.
+The iA3G simulation model has a total of 164 scalar parameters, the tuning of which has been done in [26] by conducting rare event Monte Carlo (MC) simulations of an 8 a/c encounter scenario.
+Initially, all iA3G model parameters were set at reference values such that the iA3G model performed better or equal than the A3 model under A3 baseline values.
 Subsequently the iA3G parameters have systematically been tested on the possibility to relax their values.
-Each such test required conducting another rare event MC simulation of the iA3G model on the eight-aircraft scenario.
+Each such test required conducting another rare event MC simulation of the iA3G model on the 8 a/c scenario.
 This resulted into the set of iA3G parameter baseline values, of which the main ones (P0-P9) are listed in Table 1.
+The simulation results of the 8 a/c encounter scenario for iA3G with these baseline values are shown in Figure 3, together with the A3 curve under A3 baseline values on the same scenario.